SpectoLogic/SpectoLogic.Azure.CosmosDB.Graph/README.md

 ##### Create new graph vertices and edges

-Creating vertices and edges is quite self explanatory.
+Creating vertices and edges objects is quite self explanatory.
 The GraphProperty which can be used to create more complex properties offers a static factory method.
 Pass name and value of the property and as many key/value pairs as meta tags.
 Calling the chained method "AddValue" allows to add an additional value again with several metatags.
 Notice that you only pass the value!

 ```csharp